PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

 }
 ```

-Here's a funnel `$pageview -> $pageview with filters -> action`:
+Here's a funnel `$pageview -> $pageview with filters -> action "definitely not an action"`.
+The second event has a few filters applied.

-(Funny how the math selector is still applied to the first pageview, even though it doesn't do anything here)

 ```json
 {